Star Ratings: Measuring Quality

 Chronic Condition Management

-Includes diabetes care (eye exam, monitoring kidney disease, controlling blood sugar), rheumatoid arthritis management, controlling blood pressure, and managing readmissions.
+Includes diabetes care (eye exam and controlling blood sugar), rheumatoid arthritis management, controlling blood pressure, and managing readmissions.

 Includes diabetes, hypertension, and cholesterol medication adherence, and medication reconciliation post-discharge.